cmongis/imagejfx-tutorials/README.md

 ### Exercise 3

-Create a TODO list javafx app.
+Create a TODO list JavaFX app.
 The UI is composed of

 - **ListView** that displays the task
 - a **TextField** allowing to enter new task